 Wisely, Visconti moved the production to the decaying village of Ciminna, 30 miles south of Palermo.
 The Piazza of Donnafugata is Ciminna’s square, and it’s here that the façade of Salina’s palace was constructed.

-More of the movie was filmed in the gorgeous palazzo of Villa Boscogrande, Via Tommaso Natale 91, in Mondello, a seaside resort north of Palermo.
+The family mansion is the gorgeous palazzo of Villa Boscogrande, Via Tommaso Natale 91, in Mondello, a seaside resort north of Palermo.
 If you like the look of the villa, you can rent it for your wedding or, less romantically, that corporate event.

 The grand ball was staged in the Palazzo Valguarnera Gangi, Piazza Croce dei Vespri in Palermo itself.
 The famous ballroom can be hired for functions, but the remainder of the house is a private residence.